 1. Go to sleep at the same time every night.

 Nice idea.
 Unfortunately, pain and other symptoms—not the clock— dictate when I get to go to sleep.

-2. Don’t use your bedroom for any activities other than sleeping or sex.
+2. Only use your bedroom for sleep or for sex.

 3. Don’t nap during the day.

-I can’t get through the day without a nap, not because I’m sleepy but because my body breaks down the way a body breaks down when you have the flu.
+I can’t get through the day without a nap.
 I have absolutely no choice here.
 I consider it a small victory if I only need one nap.
 I’ve been known to need four.

 Oh yeah.
 If it were only possible…